elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_weird_behaviors.md

 If you have any automation that handles bucket policies, you need to be able to handle such errors.

+## Workaround by using condition keys

+You can choose to instead use [a PrincipalArn inside a Condition Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-principalarn).
+These do not get converted internally, so will remain valid even if the principal is deleted and recreated.
+This means, however, that the above David scenario may happen.
+If the principal is deleted and a new principal with the same ARN is created, you might not actually want access to persist.
+It depends on your use case.

 ## Security Implications

 ### Brute-forcing valid principal names is possible